 Information Description When displayed?
 Time & Session The date and time the current session started Always User Username Always State The current state of the application, either idle or active.
 If idle, the application tracks and displays the time the session has been idle.
-Always Your IP The IP address used to access the KX III Always Last Login The last login date and time Always Under CC-SG Management The IP address of the CC-SG device managing the KX III When the KX III is being managed by CC-SG Device Information Information specific to the KX III you are using Always Device Name Name assigned to the device Always IP Address The IP address of the KX Always Firmware Current version of firmware Always Device Model Model of the KX III Always Serial number Serial number of the KX Always
+Always Your IP The IP address used to access the KX III Always Last Login The last login date and time Always Under CC-SG Management The IP address of the CC-SG device managing the KX III When the KX III is being managed by CC-SG Device Information Information specific to the KX III you are using Always Device Name Name assigned to the device Always IP Address The IP address of the KX III Always Firmware Current version of firmware Always Device Model Model of the KX III Always Serial number Serial number of the KX III Always Network The name assigned to the current network Always PowerIn1 Status of the power 1 outlet connection.
+Either on or off, or Auto-detect off Always